ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Party, etc.) at the same time.
 Multiple entities can cooperate to implement a single RATS role as well.
 The combination of roles and entities can be arbitrary.
-For example, in the Composite Device scenario, the entity inside the lead Attester can also take on the role of a Verifier, and the outer entity of Verifier can take on the role of a Relying Party.
+For example, in the composite device scenario, the entity inside the lead Attester can also take on the role of a Verifier, and the outer entity of Verifier can take on the role of a Relying Party.
 After collecting the Evidence of other Attesters, this inside Verifier uses